 My name is Toby King and I am poet, performer, and educator born and raised in Tkaronto.
 I am currently a student at the University of Toronto and a teacher at the Danforth Jewish School.
 I consider myself a lover of stories, a seeker of justice, and a student of Torah.
 I am deeply invested in the unimaginable and inevitable Queer-Jewish Future.

 An aim of the project is to create an archive of Queer-Jewish weddings and union ceremonies of every kind.
 We hope to document a wide range and scope of ceremonies across spectrums of cultures, denominations, and gender variance.
 That means interfaith partnerships, trans and nonbinary partnerships, Mizrachi ceremonies, Orthodox ceremonies, Reconstructionist ceremonies, etc. If it was in some way Queer and in some way Jewish, whatever that means to you, we want to see it!

 If you have had or have officiated a Queer-Jewish union ceremony or wedding of any kind, we want to talk to you!

-* This project is a work in progress, headed by one person with a limited perspective.
+* This project is a work in progress, headed by one person with a limited perspective and limited time and resources.
 There will be times I fail to meet its stated values, but I am always striving to do better.
 If there are gaps in this site that have excluded your identity or experience, please let me know so we can better reflect and include you.